dazdaz/gcp-serverless/cloudrun-wasm/02-smart-router/README.md

 - Cookie parsing is lazy (only when needed)
 - Regex patterns are compiled on demand
 - Minimal memory allocation per request

+## Why Rust Over Go for Wasm at the Edge

+In the context of server-side WebAssembly (Wasm) at the edge, **Rust is generally faster than Go**.
+This stems from Rust's zero-cost abstractions, lack of garbage collection (GC), and more mature Wasm compilation via LLVM, which produce smaller, more efficient binaries.
+Go's Wasm support, while functional, includes a full runtime (GC and scheduler), leading to larger binaries (often 2-10x bigger) and higher overhead.

+### Performance Comparison

+- **Startup time**: Go is slower due to runtime initialization
+- **Execution speed**: Rust edges out by 20-50% on average for CPU-bound tasks, but can be 5-10x faster in GC-heavy scenarios
+- **Memory usage**: Rust uses 30-70% less memory, reducing edge resource costs
+- **Binary size**: Rust Wasm modules are ~100-500 KB; Go's are 1-10 MB

+### Why Rust is Faster in Wasm Edge Scenarios

+1. **No GC Overhead**: Go's GC introduces pauses and allocations, amplified in Wasm's sandboxed environment
+2. **Binary Size & Cold Starts**: Rust's smaller binaries lead to faster edge deploys and instantiation
+3. **Runtime Compatibility**: Edge platforms optimize better for Rust-native Wasm
+4. **Edge-Specific Gains**: In latency-sensitive edge computing, Rust reduces TTFB by 20-40%

+**For load balancer extensions, Rust is the recommended choice for performance-critical logic.**

 ## Deployment